rizdaprasetya/mt-alt-doc/en/core-api/convenience-store.md

 ## Switching To Production
-To use Midtrans *Production* environment (accept real payment from real customer), please make sure to follow the steps given below.
+Follow the steps given below to switch to Midtrans *Production* environment and to accept real payments from real customers.

-1. Change API domain URL from `api.sandbox.midtrans.com` to `api.midtrans.com`
+1. Change API domain URL from `api.sandbox.midtrans.com` to `api.midtrans.com`.

 2. Use *Client Key* and *Server Key* for *Production* environment.
-For more details, refer to [Retrieving API access keys](/en/midtrans-account/overview.md#retrieving-api-access-keys)
+For more details, refer to [Retrieving API access keys](/en/midtrans-account/overview.md#retrieving-api-access-keys).